 The Chrome voice extension is open source and available on GitHub.
 Although the extension is Chrome-only, the web SDK supports all modern web browsers including Safari, Firefox and Edge.
 It has additional packages for Angular, React, and Vue.Try the Voice AI Search Extension for Chrome

 An open source starting point for voice web extensions

+Speech-to-text is the most known approach for adding voice to the web due to the popularity of search by voice applications which require converting voice to text in real-time.
+However, it’s not the only approach.
 Wake word activated search is just a starting point.
-The WebExtensions API has a large list of features to control things like bookmarks and tabs, or could be tailored toward a specific site like YouTube.
+The WebExtensions API has a large list of features to control things like bookmarks and tabs or could be tailored toward a specific site like YouTube.
 Porcupine also offers the possibility of listening to many wake words simultaneously.
-Rhino offers the ability to add a natural language capability while keeping the entire experience offline and private.
+Rhino Speech-to-Intent offers the ability to add a natural language capability for menu navigation and voice control for the web.
+Rhino processes the voice data offline, locally on-device and keeps the entire experience private.
 The Picovoice SDK for Web combines these two engines together to create a complete voice assistant loop for the browser.Hack the Voice AI Search Extension for Chrome